kundudeb/kundudeb.github.io/index.md

 I co-organized a [mini-course on Iwasawa Theory](https://winter19.cms.math.ca/index.php/mini-courses/) at the 2019 CMS Winter Meeting.
 Here is a [PDF](CMS%20Winter%20meet.pdf).

-You can click [here](https://kundudeb.github.io/p-adic-seminar.html) to access the homepage of the seminar series meant to prepare participants for the workshop on Higher Coleman Theory and its Applications to be held at the CRM (December 7-11, 2020).
+You can click [here](https://kundudeb.github.io/p-adic-seminar.html) to access the homepage of the seminar series meant to prepare participants for the workshop on Higher Coleman Theory and its Applications which was held at the CRM (December 7-11, 2020).

 ## Expository Talks, Articles and Course Notes